 Our wifi security testing experts work with you to define the scope with target assets and threat scenarios based on the security concerns of the customer.
-Specific assessments defined against certain targets are defined under ‘white box’, ‘black box’ or ‘grey box’ methodologies to define test cases before starting the assessment.
+Specific assessments defined against certain targets are defined under ‘white box’, ‘black box’ or ‘grey box’ methodologies to define wireless network tests cases before starting the assessment.

 04. Exploitation & lateral movement

 Initial foothold is gained by exploiting weaknesses identified in the wireless implementations such as authentication, broken access control flaws, direct vulnerabilities or any other stepping stones.
 Privilege escalation attempts and lateral movement actions are carried out to infiltrate into the internal network(s) that would open doors towards internal assets such as file servers, domain controllers, web servers.